andresrsimoneau/steamchartsanalysis/README.md

-# Incumbency Role in Presidential Election Outcome Analysis
+# Incumbency Role in Presidential Election Outcomes

 This project is